proalvo/canoe-freestyle-timer/README.md

 ## Time for streaming video

 Arduino Uno has USB port which can transfer competition time to external device.
-I made Raspberry Pi based device to provide time fro streaming video.
+I made Raspberry Pi based device to provide time for streaming video.
 See detailes at https://github.com/proalvo/green-screen